The CMC is housed in the same building as theMinistry of National Defense, the "August 1st Building" | |

 In 2016, the four traditional general departments were dissolved by order of Chairman Xi Jinping, and in their place 15 new departments were created as part of the ongoing modernization of the PLA.[7]

-According to the Law of the People's Republic of China on National Defense, the CMC exercises leadership over border, maritime, air and other critical security defense.[4][non-primary source needed] The CMC has the ultimate command authority over the armed forces of the People's Republic of China, including the People's Liberation Army (PLA), the People's Armed Police (PAP), and the Militia.[5]
+According to the Law of the People's Republic of China on National Defense, the CMC exercises leadership over border, maritime, air and other critical security defense.[8]
+The CMC has the ultimate command authority over the armed forces of the People's Republic of China, including the People's Liberation Army (PLA), the People's Armed Police (PAP), and the Militia.[9]
+It makes decisions regarding strategy, development, equipment, personnel and funding.[10]

-In China's state-party-military tripartite political system, the CMC itself is a decision-making body whose day-to-day affairs are not nearly as transparent as that of the Central Committee or theState Council.
+In China's state-party-military tripartite political system, the CMC itself is a decision-making body whose day-to-day affairs are not nearly as transparent as that of the Central Committee or theState Council.[11]
 As one of China's three main decision-making bodies the relative influence of the CMC can vary depending on the time period and the leaders.
-Unlike in most countries, the Central Military Commission is not an organizational equivalent of other government ministries.
-Although China does have aMinistry of National Defense, it exists solely for liaison with foreign militaries and does not have command authority.[5]
+The CCP practices a strict division of power in military affairs between the Politburo and the CMC; no civilian Politburo member is authorized to handle military affairs except for the CMC chairman, while military personnel are forbidden to intervene in civilian affairs.[11]

-There are two separate commissions; the Central Military Commission of the Communist Party of China and the Central Military Commission of the People's Republic of China.
-However, under the arrangement of "one institution with two names", both commissions have identical personnel, organization and function.[6][7][d]
-The commission's parallel hierarchy allows the CCP to supervise the political and military activities of the PLA,[9] including issuing directives on senior appointments, troop deployments and arms spending.[10]
-The CMC is extremely opaque, and its meetings are almost never publicized.[11]
+There are two separate commissions; the Central Military Commission of the Chinese Communist Party and the Central Military Commission of the People's Republic of China.[12]
+However, under the arrangement of "one institution with two names", both commissions have identical personnel, organization and function.[13][12][c]
+The commission's parallel hierarchy allows the CCP to supervise the political and military activities of the PLA,[15] including issuing directives on senior appointments, troop deployments and arms spending.[16]
+The CMC is extremely opaque, and its meetings are almost never publicized.[12]

 Prior to 2016, the PLA was governed by four general departments.
 These were abolished after themilitary reforms in 2016 by order of Chairman Xi Jinping, replaced with 15 departments that report directly to the CMC.[7]
 The new 15 departments are:[22]